Freelancer-Protocol/docs/hiring.md

 has_children: true
 ---

-### Freelancer Protocol enables you to control your project by gradually comitting to it and guarantees you only pay if you get the deliverable on time.
+### Freelancer Protocol enables you to control your project by gradually comitting to it and guaranteeing you're only charged if you get your deliverable on time.